NOAA-21: Advanced Technology Microwave Sounder (ATMS)

 The Advanced Technology Microwave Sounder (ATMS) is a cross-track scanner with 22 channels.
 It provides sounding observations needed to retrieve atmospheric moisture and temperature profiles for real-time civilian weather forecasting and to provide continuity of these measurements for climate monitoring.
 It is a lighter-weight version of the previous Advanced Microwave Sounding Unit (AMSU) and Microwave Humidity Sounder (MHS) instruments flown on previous NOAA and NASA satellites with no new performance capabilities.

 Cross-track Infrared Sounder (CrIS)

-The Cross-track Infrared Sounder (CrIS) instrument will be used to produce high-resolution, three-dimensional moisture, pressure, and temperature profiles.
-These profiles will help scientists to enhance weather forecasting models and will be used in both short- and long-term weather forecasting.
-They will help improve the understanding of regular climate phenomena such as El Niño and La Niña.
+The Cross-track Infrared Sounder (CrIS) instrument is used to produce high-resolution, three-dimensional moisture, pressure, and temperature profiles.
+These profiles help scientists enhance weather forecasting models and are used in both short- and long-term weather forecasting.
+They are used to improve the understanding of regular climate phenomena such as El Niño and La Niña.
 This is a brand-new instrument with breakthrough performance.
 CrIS represents a significant enhancement over NOAA's legacy infrared sounder — High Resolution Infrared Radiation Sounder (HIRS) and is meant to be a counterpart to the Infrared Atmospheric Sounding Interferometer (IASI).